What is Christmas Like at a Care Home?

 • Another popular activity around Christmas time is wreath making.
 Residents may have fond memories of the wreath they used to hang on their door each year as a younger person which they can recreate for the door of their room at the care home.

-• Christmas decorations come in all shapes and styles from baubles to mini knitted stockings.
+• Christmas decorations come in all shapes and styles, from baubles to mini knitted stockings.
 Some tree decorations are even edible!
-There is no doubt that care homes will have an activity where their residents have the opportunity to get creative.
+Care homes will undoubtedly have an activity where their residents can get creative.

 Themed baking